 To help you save for your retirement, the Government could boost your super savings by giving you a low income super contribution.

-If you’re self-employed, you will be able to claim a tax deduction on the money you pay into super account.
+You will be able to claim a tax deduction on some or all of the after tax contributions you pay into super account.
 It’s a great way to make the most of your future, while saving right now.

 You can a build a better future together by contributing to your spouse’s super.
 And just by doing this, you could get a handy tax offset in the process.